geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 Oh, speaking of empty, I think I list in the test, I think JIT has some weird behavior with respect to the empty input, just because empty is represented differently or something like that.
 It's minor annoyance, not a real issue.
 Yeah.

 ##### **Geohot** [[00:11:37](https://www.youtube.com/watch?v=_mJIF112c5k&t=697)]
-And any test you can give me, I will work on...
+And any test you can give me, I will work on..
 I'm here to, like, support this as best as I can.
 I think that's probably my best role.
 So I'm here to work on JIT foot guns this week.
 Yeah, I'll do the JIT schedule test, kind of quasi-merger, which should be a pretty universal way to catch a lot of bugs.

 ##### **Chenyu** [[00:11:56](https://www.youtube.com/watch?v=_mJIF112c5k&t=716)]
 Great.

 ##### **Geohot** [[00:11:59](https://www.youtube.com/watch?v=_mJIF112c5k&t=719)]
-Any tests you want to give me that are failing, anything you're like, I don't know how to deal with this, hopefully I was helpful with that other one about the...
+Any tests you want to give me that are failing, anything you're like, I don't know how to deal with this, hopefully I was helpful with that other one about the..
 It's basically, you have to realize the buffers on the batch norm.
 That's why the MLS broke.

 ##### **Chenyu** [[00:12:12](https://www.youtube.com/watch?v=_mJIF112c5k&t=732)]
 Yeah, that I understand.
 And let's also cloud code figure out.
 So that was pretty cool.